roboflow/inference/README.md

 Your machine is now a fully-featured CV center.
 You can use its API to run models and workflows on images and video streams.
 By default, the server is running on [`localhost:9001`](http://localhost:9001).

-To interface with the server via Python, use our SDK. `pip install inference_sdk` then:
+To interface with the server via Python, use our SDK. `pip install inference-sdk` then:

   ```python
   from inference_sdk import InferenceHTTPClient